 Challenge

 With effective cloud connectivity, you can harness the full potential of cloud resources without sacrificing data accessibility.
 Though cloud technologies bring scalability, they come with some challenges.
-Here, it is vital to ensure data safety and security during transfer, effectively manage costs, address latency issues, etc.
+Here, again, it is critical to ensure data safety and security during transfer.

 Keep reading to discover How to Optimize Cloud Costs